-Associated histopathology in the high-exposure (77 mg/m3) animals was characterized by the authors as mild, non-specific irritation with no morphological damage.
-Given the aforementioned findings, the 2.8 mg/m3 exposure concentration was determined by OEHHA to be a NOAEL and selected as the point of departure (POD).
-A time-adjusted exposure concentration (K) was then calculated using a modified Haber's Law equation (Cn × T = K) to account for the <1-hour exposure time.
-In this equation, the variables, C and T represented the experimental exposure concentration (2.8 mg/m3; 0.26 ppm) and duration (0.5 hours), respectively.
-Given the lack of an empirically derived value for the Haber's Law exponent (n) of Cr (III), a default value of 1 was assigned, consistent with OEHHA guidelines (2008a), to extrapolate from <1 hour.
-Thus, $C^n \times T = K = (2.8 \text{ mg/m}^3)^1 \times 0.5 = 1.4 \text{ mg/m}^3$.
+Associated histopathology in the high-exposure [15 mg Cr(III)/m] animals was characterized by the authors as mild, non-specific irritation with no morphological damage.
+Given the aforementioned findings, the 0.55 mg Cr(III)/m exposure concentration was determined by OEHHA to be a NOAEL and selected as the point of departure (POD).

+A time-adjusted exposure concentration (K) was then calculated using a modified Haber's Law equation ( $C^n \times T = K$ ) accounting for the <1-hour exposure time.
+In this equation, the variables C and T represented the experimental exposure concentration (0.55 mg Cr(III)/m) and duration (0.5 hours), respectively.
+Given the lack of an empirically derived value for the Haber's Law exponent (n) of Cr (III), a default value of 1 was assigned, consistent with OEHHA guidelines (2008), to extrapolate from <1 hour.
+Thus, $C^n \times T = K = (0.55 \text{ mg Cr(III)/m}^3)^1 \times 0.5 = 0.27 \text{ mg Cr(III)/m}^3$ .

 A human equivalent concentration (HEC) was then obtained by calculating a regional deposited dose ratio (RDDR) and multiplying it by K (HEC = RDDR × K).
 The RDDR is a ratio of fractional particle deposition in the lungs of animals to that in humans.
 The Multiple-Path Dosimetry Model, which has replaced the RDDR software previously recommended by the US EPA (1994), does not generate RDDRs or HECs for humans using hamster model data.
 However, OEHHA was able to calculate a HEC using a modeled RDDR graph from Jarabek (1995) and GetData Graph Digitizer Software (2013; version 2.26.0.20).
-The RDDR graph is shown in Figure 5 below.
+The RDDR graph is shown in Figure 9 below.

-Figure 5.
+Figure 9.
 Pulmonary regional deposited dose ratio (PU RDDR) of laboratory animal species to humans.
 The figure was copied from Jarabek (1995; Figure 3).
 Ratios are shown for rat, mouse, hamster, and guinea pig models versus humans.
 The mass median aerodynamic diameter (MMAD) is shown on the x-axis.
 PU RDDR is shown on the y-axis.
 The model assumes a geometric standard deviation of 1.73 μm for the particle distribution.
 Hamster data were highlighted in green by OEHHA.
 PU RDDR values >1 indicate the human receives a smaller dose than the model animal.
 Values <1 indicate the human receives a larger dose than the animal model.

-The ratios in Figure 5 were calculated by Jarabek (1995) using US EPA (1994) guidance assuming a particle GSD = $1.73 \mu m$.
-Henderson et al. (1979) reported the particle MMAD ± GSD was $1.7 \pm 1.7 \mu m$.
-Thus, OEHHA used Figure 5 with GetData software to determine the hamster-to-human pulmonary RDDR for particles with an MMAD of $1.7 \mu m$.
-The RDDR obtained by OEHHA using GetData was 0.35 indicating humans would have greater pulmonary deposition than hamsters when breathing particles with the MMAD and GSD reported by Henderson et al. Thus, HEC = RDDR × K = $0.35 \times 1.4 \text{ mg/m}^3 = 0.49 \text{ mg/m}^3$.
+The ratios in Figure 9 were calculated by Jarabek (1995) using US EPA (1994) guidance assuming a particle GSD = $1.73 \mu m$ .
+Henderson et al. (1979) reported the particle MMAD ± GSD was $1.7 \pm 1.7 \mu m$ .
+Thus, OEHHA used Figure 9 with GetData software to determine the hamster-to-human pulmonary RDDR for particles with an MMAD of 1.7 $\mu$ m.
+The RDDR obtained by OEHHA using GetData was 0.35, indicating humans would have greater pulmonary deposition than hamsters when breathing particles with the MMAD and GSD reported by Henderson et al. Thus, the HEC = RDDR × K = 0.35 × 0.27 mg Cr(III)/m = 0.10 mg Cr(III)/m.

-A LOAEL uncertainty factor (UF_L) of 1; interspecies toxicokinetic (UF{A-k}) and toxicodynamic (UF{A-d}) uncertainty factors of 2 and $\sqrt{10}$, respectively; and intraspecies toxicokinetic (UF{H-k}) and toxicodynamic (UF{H-d}) uncertainty factors of $\sqrt{10}$ and 10, respectively were combined for a cumulative UF of 200.
+A LOAEL uncertainty factor (UFL) of 1; interspecies toxicokinetic (UFA-k) and toxicodynamic (UFA-d) uncertainty factors of 2 and $\sqrt{10}$ , respectively; and intraspecies toxicokinetic (UFH-k) and toxicodynamic (UFH-d) uncertainty factors of $\sqrt{10}$ and 10, respectively were combined for a cumulative UF of 200.